STUDY IN CANADA :

-International students graduating from a program of 2 years or more in length would be eligible for a 3 year work permit after graduation with no restrictions on the types of employment and no requirement for a job offer.
+In general, graduating from a study program that is equal to two years or more, qualifies a graduate for up to three years of work permit.
+If the program of studies less than two years but more than eight months, student will be granted work permit for the duration of the program of studies after graduation with no restrictions on the types of employment and no requirement for a job offer.
 The experience gained would provide them an opportunity to work in an international setting and at the same time allow them to earn the money invested.
 Canada is encouraging International Students to stay back after their studies.
 The new Work Permit Program states that International students who have studied for 2 years can obtain an Open Work Permit with no restrictions on the type of employment and no requirements of a Job offer for 3 years.
 Students who study a one year program are eligible for a one year Work Permit.

 Travelling to Canada—-Starting April 1, 2022 at 12:01 a.m.
 EDT, fully vaccinated travellers will no longer need to provide a pre-entry COVID-19 test result to enter Canada by air, land or water.
 Fully vaccinated travellers seeking to arrive in Canada before April 1, 2022, must still have a valid pre-entry test.